unilsson/covid19-FHM/data/README.md

 This folder contains the Excel files published by Folkhälsomyndigheten regarding covid-19 statistics in Sweden.
 They are stored in this folder completly unchanged.
+For completeness, the latest statistics files from ECDS and OWID are also available.